ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 | purpose           | {{&SELF}}   | No        | id-evidence-claim-key-purpose           |

 An attestation key might be visible to a client of the device and be reported along with other cryptographic keys.
-Therefore, it is acceptable to include a key entity providing claims about an attestation key like any other cryptographic key.
+Therefore, it is acceptable to include a key element providing claims about an attestation key like any other cryptographic key.
 An implementation MAY reject the generation of Evidence if it relates to an attestation key.

 ### identifier